Kari-Kari (caldera): Composition

 The Kari-Kari dome is formed by dacite-rhyodacite as well as granodiorite.
 Lead, tin and zinc form small veins in the dome.
 Fiammes of biotite and plagioclase stand out above the matrix that contains garnet and plagioclase.
 It also contains xenoliths both from Agua Dulce lavas and Paleozoic sediments.
 The Kumurana intrusion has a composition between granodiorite and quartz monzonite.

 Overall, the Kari-Kari rocks are peraluminous and originated from the amphibolite-granulite segment of the crust under the influence of magmatic underplating.
 Differentiation along mafic and peraluminous phases formed the eventual magma.
 The magma was predominantly formed from crustal phases.
 SiO_{2} content per weight is between 58–65%.
-These rocks were subsequently subject to hydrothermal alteration by boron- and chlorine-rich which in multiple stages formed the mineral veins.
+These rocks were subsequently subject to hydrothermal alteration by boron- and chlorine-rich fluids which in multiple stages formed the mineral veins.

 Eruptive history

 Activity in the Kari-Kari and neighbouring Los Frailes ignimbrite plateau spans 17,000,000 – 2,000,000 years ago.
 The Kari-Kari tuffs themselves were dated 20,100,000 – 21,950,000 years ago.
 These crystal rich welded tuffs accumulated within the caldera and have a volume of about 500 km3.

 The Kari-Kari dome and Kumurana plutons were formed between 23,000,000 and 21,000,000 years ago.
 The Agua Dulce volcanics are of similar ages as the Kari-Kari dome, as is the Canteria ignimbrite.
 A weighed age estimate for the Agua Dulce, Kari-Kari, Kumurana and Canteria formations is 21,400,000 ± 400,000 years ago.
 Older ages of 42,510,000 to 45,480,000 are found in dykes and may reflect the age at which the pluton was emplaced.
 The Cerro Rico intrusion is 7,000,000 years younger than the main Kari-Kari caldera.